The plight of refugees is not a new phenomenon, yet global crises still persist.

 Hear from contemporary poets, activists and community organisers who will share stories about refugees experiences throughout the ages, shine a light on current grassroots support initiatives, and consider lessons for the future.

-In collaboration with Dash Arts.
+In association with Dash Arts.

 Running time: 90 mins, no interval